 Step 4: Click the X button on the Alt Text tab to close it.

-Option a: If a graphic is decorative and serves no functional purpose in your document, select this box so no alt text is included, and the image will be skipped by screen readers.
+Option a: If a graphic is decorative and serves no functional purpose in your document, select this box so no alt text is included, and screen readers will skip the image.

 That’s it!
 Now you can go through all your graphics and put alt text in them so they’re accessible to a broader audience.

-You can also use these instructions for adding alt text to other Microsoft Office applications such as PowerPoint or Excel.
+You can also use these instructions to add alt text to other Microsoft Office applications such as PowerPoint or Excel.

-Similar to how you can add alt text in Microsoft Word, you can also do it in Google Docs.
+Similar to adding alt text in Microsoft Word, you can also do it in Google Docs.
 These steps will help you add alt text to any image.

 Step 1: Right-click on an image.